ugtthis/buyanopenpilotcar-today-site/pipeline/README.md

 ## Disclaimer

-This scraper is for educational purposes.
-Respect CarMax's terms of service and robots.txt.
-Use responsibly and avoid overloading their servers.
+This scraper is for educational purposes